fog-uml-2-code/health-care-iot-example-impl/README.md

 ## Disclaimer
-We would like to note that we are NOT medical doctors and that this application only serves as a theoretic case study for our software engineering approach.
+We would like to note that we are NOT medical doctors and that this application only serves as a theoretic example use case for our software engineering approach.

 ## Fog Device Languages and Port Configurations